School Lunch Ideas + Kid Friendly Yogurt Parfait

 This post may contain affiliate links.
 Read my disclosure policy.

 Back to school – it’s that time again!
 We constantly get requests for school lunch ideas and I’ll admit that packing lunches is a challenge – balancing nutritious choices with what your child will actually eat.
-We’ve partnered with Annie’s and Target to give you creative school lunch ideas your children will love, and you will feel good about what’s in their lunch box!
+We’re sharing creative school lunch ideas your children will love, and you will feel good about what’s in their lunch box!

 It’s the best feeling to open that lunch box at the end of the day and realize your child loved what you packed.
 I hope these school lunch ideas make your life a whole lot easier!